whatsapp icon

 The work of Eglantyne Jebb

 Jebb pioneered the formal cause of children’s rights after seeing millions of suffering children in the wake of World War I. With a definitive stance to “claim certain rights for children”, she wrote the Geneva Declaration of the Rights of the Child, which is now the basis of the UN Convention on the Rights of the Child (UNCRC).
 Her vision, of no child anywhere in the world exposed to hunger or hardship, is soon becoming a reality.
-Bal Raksha Bharat (also known as Bal Raksha Bharat), India’s leading independent child rights organization has provided access to education, nutrition, healthcare, and emergency relief, as well infrastructure for equal opportunities to lakhs of Indian children across 20 Indian states since 2008.
+Bal Raksha Bharat (also known as Save the Children), India’s leading independent child rights organization has provided access to education, nutrition, healthcare, and emergency relief, as well infrastructure for equal opportunities to lakhs of Indian children across 20 Indian states since 2008.
 The organisation does this through on-ground action, campaigning and advocacy, and policy influence.
 Child rights NGO Bal Raksha Bharat’s association with India was forged with Mahatma Gandhi’s signature on Eglantyne Jebb ‘Declaration of the Rights of the Child’ in 1931.
 Today, lakhs of Indians donate online to fight against the evils that stand to harm children.

 Understanding Child Rights in Indian Constitution